 This article describes the Eisenhower Matrix in a practical way.
 After reading you will understand the basics of this powerful time management and effectiveness tool.
-In this article we also provide you with a free downloadable template.

 What is the EisenHower Matrix?